-‘Putin is a fool’: Intercepted calls reveal Russian Army in disarray
+‘Putin Is a Fool’: Intercepted Calls Reveal Russian Army in Disarray

 —

-SERGEY TO GIRLFRIEND: While there is active combat, they’re not going to let me (expletive) go.
+SERGEY TO GIRLFRIEND: While there is active combat, they’re not going to let me fucking go.

 Why the hell?